carzuiliam/sprite-manipulation/README.md

-# Sprite Manipulation em Java
+# Sprite Manipulation in Java

 This project shows an example of an animated sprite control in Java.